 Improve customer relationships

-This might sound similar to we were covering above, but, in fact, this section relates to just improving the customer relationship in general and not in relation to making the actual product better.
+This might sound similar to we were covering above but this section relates to just improving the customer relationship in general and not in relation to making the actual product better.

 Many tend to stop being a customer of a company, or do not make a repeat purchase, if they feel as though the company doesn’t care about them and this is why customer loyalty programs need to be considered.